Cebu Daily Newscast: Reah Mae Tocmo’s angry kin confront killer: Bayran ni nimo, malata ka sa prisohan!

 Reah Mae Tocmo’s angry kin confront killer: Bayran ni nimo, malata ka sa prisohan!

-The family of 19-year-old Reah Mae Tocmo, who was found tied and stuffed inside a cardboard box, expressed their determination to file a case against her alleged killer, Simeon Gabutero Jr to make sure that he would be locked up for a very long time.
+The family of 19-year-old Reah Mae Tocmo, who was found tied and stuffed inside a cardboard box, expressed their determination to file a case against her alleged killer, Simeon Gabutero Jr, to ensure he would be locked up for a long time.

-The victim’s family, who are natives of Davao del Norte, arrived in Cebu on Tuesday, August 15, 2023.
+The victim’s family, natives of Davao del Norte, arrived in Cebu on Tuesday, August 15, 2023.
 They then immediately went to the Labangon Police Station to confront Gabutero.

 Mother and son killed in Barili motorcycle accident

-In another news, a mother and her son died after the motorcycle they were riding on crashed into a passenger bus.
-This happened along the national highway in Barangay Minolos, Barili town in southwestern Cebu on early Tuesday morning, August 15, 2023.
+In other news, a mother and her son died after the motorcycle they were riding on crashed into a passenger bus.
+This happened along the national highway in Barangay Minolos, Barili town in southwestern Cebu, on Tuesday morning, August 15, 2023.

-The victims were identified by police as Beby Maambong, and his mother, Nancy Maambong.
+Police identified the victims as Beby Maambong, and his mother, Nancy Maambong.
 Both are residents of Labangon Santa Lucia, Asturias town, Cebu.

-The driver of the bus was identified by police as Roldan Niere, 45, a resident of El Pardo, Boljoon, Cebu.
+Police identified the bus driver as Roldan Niere, 45, a resident of El Pardo, Boljoon, Cebu.

 Police Major Janus Giangan, Barili Police Station chief, said that the victims were traveling south from Asturias Cebu towards Dumanjug when they encroached on the opposite lane and crashed head-on into the bus that was traveling northbound.